thameera/vimv/README.md

 curl https://raw.githubusercontent.com/thameera/vimv/master/vimv > ~/bin/vimv && chmod +755 ~/bin/vimv
 ```

+Or simply copy the `vimv` file to a location in your `$PATH` and make it executable.

 ## Usage

 1. Go to a directory and enter `vimv`.
 A Vim window will be opened with names of all files.